Union Flag Specification

 2. The proportions of the flag are 30 units wide by 50 units long

-• the broader white diagonal is uppermost on the side of the flag nearest the flagpole (i.e. the hoist)
+• the broader white diagonal is uppermost at the hoist (i.e. nearest the flagpole)

-• the narrower white diagonal is uppermost on the side of the flag furthest from the flagpole (i.e. the fly)
+• the narrower white diagonal is uppermost at the fly (i.e. furthest from the flagpole)

-4. The two six-unit-wide diagonals run from corner to corner:
+4. These two 6-unit-wide diagonals run from corner to corner:

-• the centre line of each six-unit-wide diagonal intersects opposite corners of the flag
+• the centre line of each intersects opposite corners of the flag

-5. A red cross six units wide runs from edge to edge, centred on the flag
+5. A 6-unit-wide red cross runs from edge to edge, centred on the flag

-6. This red cross has a white fimbriation (or border) two units wide.
+6. This red cross has a 2-unit-wide white fimbriation (or border).

 7. The flag should fly with the broader white diagonal on the side nearest the flagpole uppermost.